ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_3_Eng.md

 ### SYS_INDEX_COLUMNS\_

-This is the meta table that contains information about all columns associated with indexes defined for all tables
+This is the meta table that contains information about all columns associated with indexes defined for all tables.

 | Column name     | Type    | Description                             |
 | --------------- | ------- | --------------------------------------- |